 All around the world, 12th May is the day we celebrate our dedicated and hardworking Registered Nurses.
-They work hard, guide, supervise, inspire and mentor the care team; approach each day with love and compassion; liaise with and support our families; and put their all into keeping our residents and community safe and healthy.
+They work long shifts; guide, supervise, inspire and mentor the care team; approach each day with love and compassion; liaise with and support our families; and put their all into keeping our residents and community safe and healthy.

-People who dedicate their professional life to this are characterised by their compassion, patience, sympathy for and empathy towards the people they serve.
+People who dedicate their professional life to this, the most humane and selfless of professions, are characterised by their compassion, patience, sympathy for and empathy towards the people they serve.
 In our modern times, they also need to be highly knowledgeable and professional in their work.
 Nurses working at our nine rest homes undoubtedly demonstrate all of the above traits, and more.